-Maybe you heard about that infamous Kelton study done a couple years ago that found that Americans could identify more ingredients in a Big Mac than the individual Ten Commandments.
+Maybe you heard about that infamous Kelton study from 2007 that found Americans could identify more ingredients in a Big Mac than the individual Ten Commandments.

-My anecdotal research verifies the Kelton study.
+I’m sorry to say my anecdotal research verifies the Kelton study.

-I know a Big Mac has two all-beef patties, special sauce, lettuce, cheese, pickles and onions — all on a sesame seed bun, no less.
-But I can only name eight of the Ten Commandments.
+I know a Big Mac has two all-beef patties, special sauce, lettuce, cheese, pickles and onions — all on a sesame seed bun, no less — but I can only name eight of the Ten Commandments.
 (Don’t tell my third grade catechism teacher, Sister Nora.)

 1. Spend less than you earn.

 It’s the first personal finance commandment for a reason: Those that follow it are destined for financial freedom.
 It helps to be a frugality disciple.
 Remember, the word disciple is derived from its root word “discipline.”
 There is a lesson there for those who are willing to take it.

 The greatest lesson you can ever bestow upon your children is the power of compound interest.
 True, the power is somewhat diminished in today’s upside-down financial environment of near-zero interest rates and lower investment returns, but working teenagers with the financial discipline to let their accrued savings grow over time still have a golden opportunity to set themselves up for life by making relatively smaller up-front contributions.

 Your creditors are not more important than you.
 The truth is, it’s a lot harder trying to save money from what’s left over after you’ve paid all the bills — which is why you should contribute to your retirement nest egg and emergency savings fund before you sit down to pay your first creditor every month.